 Postpartum nurse salary by state

-BLS OEWS May 2024 data for SOC 29-1141 (Registered Nurses, all settings).
+BLS OEWS May 2025 data for SOC 29-1141 (Registered Nurses, all settings), the most recent release.
 Postpartum nurses in most states earn close to the state RN median, with specialty premiums of 3–8% for night differentials, RNC-MNN certification, and high-acuity unit placement.
 States are sorted by median annual RN wage, highest to lowest.

 |---|---|---|---|